 Executive Director, Account Management Salary

 Commissions form a big slice (just under a third) of total compensation for Executive Directors of Account Management.
 The median income in this area is around $102K, and on average, slightly less than a third of that final number comes from commissions.
 Career duration is the biggest factor affecting pay for this group, with the former having the largest influence.
 A large number have medical and dental plans, and a fair number have vision insurance.
 Women Executive Directors of Account Management who took the survey just slightly outnumber men.
-Executive Directors of Account Management largely appreciate their work and find this position highly satisfactory.
-Medical and dental benefits are awarded to a large number, and a fair number earn vision coverage.
+It's heartening to note that most people in this field love their work, finding it both fun and rewarding.